 First, there is niacin (nicotinic acid), also known as NA.
 This was the earliest form of B3 discovered and for many years was the go-to vitamin for high cholesterol.
 Unfortunately, as a supplement, niacin can cause an uncomfortable skin flush.

 Nicotinamide (aka niacinamide or NAM) is the second of the B3s and is also a precursor to NAD.
 It does not cause the skin flush, but it can react negatively with sirtuins, which are important for cellular health and repair, causing them to slow down the all-too-good work they do.

 The third B3 vitamin is nicotinamide riboside.
 NR boasts the double whammy of not causing flushing and getting along great with sirtuins.
 This gives it an edge over the other vitamin B3s because it increases NAD and can kickstart sirtuins that support overall cellular health.

 Other technical precursors to NAD are tryptophan (yes, the sleep-inducing amino acid found in your Thanksgiving turkey) and nicotinamide mononucleotide, or NMN.
-Tryptophan is an essential amino acid that aids in the production of niacin, which is a NAD precursor.
-However, the process that needs to occur for tryptophan to produce niacin is long and drawn out, making tryptophan a less effective pathway to NAD creation.
+Tryptophan is an amino acid that aids in the production of NAD.
+However, the process that needs to occur for tryptophan to produce NAD is long and drawn out, making tryptophan a less effective pathway to NAD creation.
 NMN is a nucleotide derived from ribose and nicotinamide and is undergoing tests for its efficacy in increasing NAD levels in humans.

 Of course, our bodies naturally produce NAD in a variety of ways.
 Eating certain foods, exercising, and even fasting are some of the natural ways to increase NAD.
 But excessive food intake and alcohol consumption are just some of the many reasons adults may find themselves lacking in NAD.